Dynamic Distortions of Quasi-2D Ruddlesden-Popper Perovskites at Elevated Temperatures: Influence on Thermal and Electronic Properties: Experimental and Computational Methods

 \subsection{Computational Details}

 To understand the electronic properties of the analysed materials, we carried out first principles density functional theory (DFT) calculations for both the experimental RT crystal structures and corresponding model systems.
 All DFT calculations were performed within the generalized gradient approximation of Perdew, Burke, and Ernzerhof (PBE)~\cite{Perdew1996} as implemented in the Vienna Ab$-$initio Software Package (\textsc{vasp})~\cite{Kresse1996a, Kresse1996b}, using projector augmented wave (PAW) pseudo-potentials~\cite{Kresse1999}, and including the effect of spin-orbit coupling~(SOC) self-consistently.
 The PAW pseudopotentials have the following electronic configurations: N ($2s^2 2p^3$), H ($1s^1$), C $2s^2 2p^2$, Pb ($6s^2 6p^2$) and I ($5s^2 5p^5$).
 For BA$_2$PbI$_4$ and PEA$_2$PbI$_4$ we sampled the first Brillouin zone using $\Gamma$-centered \textbf{k}-point grids with $2\times2\times1$ points for the ground-state calculations and $6\times6\times2$ points for the DOS calculations, respectively.
 For MAPbI$_3$ we employed a $6\times6\times6$ $\Gamma$-centered \textbf{k}-point grid.
 All calculations were performed using a cutoff energy for the plane-wave expansion of 500\,eV.
-To account for the on-average centrosymmetric structure of MAPbI$_3$ at RT and to avoid introducing artifacts related to the relative orientation of the MA molecules towards each other, we align the molecules such that they are anti-parallel and their net dipole moment is zero, as would be expected on average at RT~\cite{Leppert2016}.
+To account for the on-average centrosymmetric structure of MAPbI$_3$ at RT and to avoid introducing artifacts related to the relative orientation of the MA molecules towards each other, we align the molecules such that they are anti-parallel and their net dipole moment is zero, as would be expected on average at RT~\cite{Leppert:jpcl2016}.
 The structural models that were used in our static DFT calculations and as starting point for our molecular dynamics simulations are depicted in Fig.~\ref{fig:structures}.
+The simulation of crystal structures using MD requires a potential energy surface (PES) with an accurate corrugation in the high dimensional parameter space of atomic coordinates.
+The PBE functional was shown to be a good approximation to the PES of MAPbI$_3$ through comparison with accurate calculations using the Random Phase Approximation (RPA)\cite{Bokdam:prl2017}.